 In short, firmographics provide specific statistics on firms such as sector, size of the staff, revenue, etc. With the aid of firmographic info, you can quickly recognize revenue factors and purchasing periods on your target accounts because you understand the business and the market.

-For example, you’re approaching companies that have just raised an investment round, you know they’re looking for tools to improve their sales and marketing activities or product growth.
+For example, if you’re approaching companies that have just raised an investment round, you know they’re looking for tools to improve their sales and marketing activities or product growth.
 Since your product is focused on helping startups scale, you can use firmographic data to find startups to target.

 Firmographic data includes the following: